Downtown Philadelphia | Tuesday August 1st, 2000

 Holcomb’s pacing his hotel room like a convicted killer.
 He looks good, though.
 Light tan linen pants and a breezy white blouse, strappy sandals, light makeup and jewelry.
 Very crisp.
 Ready for an afternoon out on the water, except for stuck in this place.
 Still smells like oranges and mint.

 The other guy is here too, the other handler.
 Forgot about him.
 The one from last time.

 There’s an interrupted game of solitaire on the bureau.
 Remnants of a delivered pizza.
 Christ, they must be going out of their minds up here.

-I’m standing by the door with Todd, watching Her Majesty pace.
-Her majesty is working his way back to us, tapping a shiny white fingernail on his chin.
+I’m standing by the door with Todd, watching Holcomb pace.
+He’s working his way back to us, tapping a shiny white fingernail on his chin.